The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models

 \subsection{JustGRPO}

 We propose a return to simplicity.
-Since pure autoregressive order yields better reasoning potential (Section~\ref{sec:rethink_value_of_AO}), we explicitly forgo arbitrary-order generation during the RL stage.
-This constraint transforms the dLLM from a chaotic sequence denoiser into a well-defined autoregressive policy $\pi_{\theta}^{AR}$.
+Since pure autoregressive order exhibits higher reasoning potential in our analysis (Section~\ref{sec:rethink_value_of_AO}), we explicitly forgo arbitrary-order generation during the RL stage.
+This constraint transforms the dLLM from a chaotic sequence denoiser into a well-defined autoregressive policy.

 \paragraph{Formulation.} Standard GRPO assumes a policy $\pi(o_k | o_{<k}, q)$ accepting a \emph{partial} sequence $o_{<k}$ with all tokens observed and predicts \emph{one} token $o_k$ at a time, where $q$ is the query.
 Diffusion language models, however, are architected as sequence-level denoisers that accept a \emph{full} sequence with mixed observed and masked tokens and predict the original values for \textit{all} masked positions simultaneously.